Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 5. So, What Gets Better? π

-This change benefits both developers and businesses.
+This change benefits both developers and enterprises.

-Platform Engineering is an evolved form (DevOps 2.0) designed to realistically implement the philosophy of DevOps (collaboration, automation).
+Platform Engineering is an evolved form (DevOps 2.0) to realistically implement the philosophy of DevOps (collaboration, automation).

 Leave a Reply